-An Electric Vehicle is energized only by the energy stored in batteries and connected by electric motors.
-Electric Vehicles are quieter and emit no pollutants when compared to vehicles powered by internal combustion engines.
+An electric vehicle is energized only by the energy stored in batteries and connected to electric motors.
+Electric vehicles are quieter and emit no pollutants when compared to vehicles powered by internal combustion engines.

 Owning an electric car is far less expensive in most industrialized nations than an internal combustion engine car.
 Lower maintenance and fuel expenses are the key causes.
-Through charging stations, Electric Vehicles may be recharged.
+Through charging stations, electric vehicles can be recharged.
 These charging stations are simple to install in both private and public locations.

 Q3.
-How many types of Electric Vehicles are there and name them?
+How many types of electric vehicles are there?
+Name them.